Zucchini Parm FrittersJump to Recipe

 Look.
 I love zucchini as much as the next guy, but when you have zucchini coming out your ears in August, it’s not enough to just make zucchini pancakes.

 After all, zucchini pancakes taste like, well, zucchini.
 And while I love zucchini, I’m not doing back flips over it.
 I don’t wake up in the morning salivating for that first shred of zucchini.
 That doesn’t happen.

 But it’s a good start.
-Toss in some real flavors like chives and Parmesan cheese and now we are talking about something I can get behind.
+Toss in some real flavors like chives and Parmesan cheese and now we are talking about something I can get behind, like these Zucchini Fritters.

 1) Wash zucchini and shred them.
 Using some paper towels, pat zucchini shreds until they are mostly dry.